-If moving a positive charge from point B to point A requires positive work, then point A is said to have a positive voltage with respect to B. The relationship between the work required in joules, the amount of charge in coulombs, and the voltage in volts is:
+If moving a positive charge from point B to point A requires positive work, then point A is said to have a positive voltage with respect to B. The voltage in volts is equal to the work required in joules divided by the amount of charge in coulombs:

 Since W and Q can be positive or negative, it stands to reason that V can be positive or negative also.

-It takes 1.6kJ (or 1600 joules) of energy to move 1x1020 electrons from the plate supply (Point A) through the plate resistor to the plate (Point B) of your JTM45 preamp.
-(Notice that this is opposite to the actual electron flow.)
+It takes 1.6kJ (1600 joules) of energy to move 1x1020 electrons from the plate supply (Point A) through the plate load resistor to the plate (Point B) of your JTM45 preamp.
+(Notice that this is opposite to the actual electron flow shown here.)
 What is the voltage V across the resistor?

 1x1020 electrons represent